 Grove Land Reservoir and Stormwater Treatment Area

 This $600 million project, in South Florida's coastal Northern Okeechobee and Southern Indian River counties, will improve regional water supply and water quality.
-By storing and treating 136 million gallons per day (mgd) of water rather than discharging it to the St. Johns River, the project will provide an alternative water supply, along with economical and environmental benefits.
+By storing and treating 136 million gallons per day (mgd) of water rather than discharging it to the Indian River Lagoon, the project will provide an alternative water supply, along with economic and environmental benefits.

 Hazen, through public private partnership, will take the project, which covers 7,788 acres, from the feasibility stage through design and permitting.
 Work performed during this phase is funded via a Florida Department of Environmental Protection (FDEP) grant.
 Our team is providing a wide range of services, including obtaining aerial LiDAR and other survey data, collection of extensive geotechnical data, completion of cultural resource and environmental assessments, detailed hydrologic modeling to identify basin water availability, water quality modeling (using DMSTA) to predict STA effluent quality, integrated surface/groundwater modeling, development of a BODR/DDR, 30% design, extensive financial feasibility analyses including willingness-to-pay assessments, and environmental resource permitting.
 Design includes an ~75,000 acre reservoir, ~1,800 acres of aquatic vegetation for nutrient removal, nearly 5,000 LF of 60” piping trenchlessly installed, a 450-mgd inflow pump station and a 150-mgd outflow pump station.

 Willingness-to-Pay analyses for the project require complex analyses to quantify such benefits as up to 100 mgd in raw water supply, diversion of more than 120 acre-feet/year of nutrient laden water from the estuary, impeding salt-water intrusion, and the removal of 41.5 metric tons of nutrients each year.